Overhead power line safety

 Please remember the following safety guidelines when working near overhead power lines:

-- Before you begin working, check carefully for overhead power lines in the area you will be working.
-Don't assume that wires are telephone or cable lines: check with your electric utility for advice.
+- Check carefully for overhead lines in the area you will be working before starting any work.
+Don't assume that wires are telephone or cable lines, and contact your electric utility for advice.

-- If you need to cut a tree branch, be sure that it won't fall into power lines.
+- If you need to cut a branch, be sure it won't fall into power lines.
 Should a branch fall into our lines, call us at (602) 236-8888 to remove it.

-- When working with ladders, make sure they can't come into contact with power lines in case they fall over.
+- Make sure ladders can't come into contact with power lines in case they fall over.

 - Work only in good weather.
 Thunderstorms, rain, winds and damp or icy ground can cause you to lose control and come into contact with power lines.

-- Although overhead power lines may appear to be insulated, often these coverings are intended only to protect metal wires from weather conditions and may not protect you from electric shock.
+- Don't assume a power line is insulated.
+Although overhead power lines may appear to be insulated, often these coverings are intended only to protect metal wires from weather conditions and may not protect you from electric shock.

-- Before you begin installing an antenna, read the manufacturer's instructions and follow them carefully.
+- Read the manufacturer's instructions before you begin installing an antenna, and follow the directions carefully.
 They can warn you of potential installation and removal hazards.

-- Be careful not to install antennas too close to overhead lines.
+- Don't install antennas too close to overhead lines.
 SRP recommends they be installed no closer than twice the length of the assembled antenna.

-- If your antenna can be rotated once it is installed, be sure it can't be twisted into or around nearby power lines.
+- Be careful with rotating antennas.
+If your antenna can be rotated once it is installed, be sure it can't be twisted into or around nearby power lines.

 Working on a farm

-- Before driving high profile equipment (e.g., cranes, harvesters, ladders) under power lines, made sure adequate clearance is available.
+- Make sure adequate clearance is available before driving high profile equipment (e.g., cranes, harvesters, ladders) under power lines.

-- Be sure to check for overhead lines before picking produce from trees.
+- Check for overhead lines before picking produce from trees.
 Don't pick from trees that are in contact with a power line.
 Trees can be excellent conductors of electricity.

 - When picking produce, don't stand on metal ladders or use metal-poled knockers and other tools.
 Metal equipment conducts electricity and can cause an accident if they come into contact with power lines.